RuPaul's Drag Race All Stars season 10

 The tenth season of the American reality competition series RuPaul's Drag Race All Stars premiered May 9, 2025 on the Paramount+ streaming service.
 The tenth installment of the series adopts a bracket tournament format for the first time, with eighteen contestants in a Tournament of All Stars.

 The season was won by Ginger Minj, marking the first time that a contestant has won any iteration of the franchise on their fourth attempt.
 Jorgeous, who was the first contestant to compete on back-to-back seasons of All Stars, placed as the runner-up.
-Kerri Colby won the random lottery to come back to the competition to compete in the LaLaPaRUza Lipsync Smackdown for the Crown, ultimately losing in the first round to eventual winner, Minj.
+Kerri Colby won the random lottery to come back to the competition to compete in the LaLaPaRUza Lipsync Smackdown for the Crown, ultimately losing in the first round to eventual winner, Ginger Minj.

 Production and marketing

 After concluding its sixteenth season from the original edition series, streaming service Paramount+ reported the spin-off series was renewed for a tenth season, including its companion series on August 16, 2024.
 The season was announced during the fifteenth episode from its original edition series' season seventeen, revealing their premiere date.